VisualOps/book/stack_management/import_cloudformation_template.md

 To meet these requirements, you can edit your template as follows:

 ## Example
-Here is the example in AWS, named is Template_1_SharePoint_2013.template.
+Here is the example in AWS, it's named Template_1_SharePoint_2013.template.

 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/ide_stack_import_cfn_sharepoint.png)